Milan

 Transport:

 Malpensa airport is used by most European and all International flights, while Linate is used by a small number of other European carriers and domestic flights.
-The Malpensa Express is a rail link connecting the airport with Stazione Nord in the centre of town.
+The Malpensa Express is a rail link connecting the airport at Malpensa with Stazione Cadorna (also known as Stazione Nord) in the centre of town.
+It costs €11 per person and leaves every 30 minutes, taking approximately 40 minutes journey time.
 There is now also a direct train service from Malpensa airport to Milano Centrale.
 It costs approx €7 and takes about 50mins.
 There is also a shuttle bus running every 20 mins from Malpensa airport to Milano Centrale.
+A taxi from the airport to the centre will cost a minimum of €65 and the journey time is very dependent on the traffic.

 The major train station in Milan is Stazione Centrale from which you can reach almost all major cities in Italy - Venice, Genoa, Turin, Florence, Rome and so on.